alifgiant/alifgiant.github.io/contents/blog/use-alpine-linux-on-google-cloud-s-free-tier.md

 1. Bootstrap : Tiny Cloud
 1. Machine : Virtual
 ![You can get the url by hovering on download button or click copy url on it](/assets/images/blog/184835c2-e62f-80f3-a623-e3188ae893b7-1.png)
+<figcaption class="notion-caption">You can get the url by hovering on download button or click copy url on it</figcaption>

 After download complete, copy the downloaded file to the bucket you created before
 ```bash
 gcloud storage cp gcp_alpine-3.21.2-x86_64-uefi-tiny-r0.raw.tar.gz gs://[your bucket]/[your image folder]
 ```
+<figcaption class="notion-caption">Copy prebuilt image to cloud storage</figcaption>

 Then you can create a VM image from the downloaded file
 ```bash
 gcloud compute images create gcp-alpine-3212-x8664-uefi-tiny